-In the fall of 2024, 最新麻豆视频’s Department of English, Languages, and Communication will launch the inaugural Eclectic Texts Conference (ETC), a two-day event aimed at combining popular cultural texts with academic research for the purpose of sharing how these texts both create their own influence while simultaneously drawing influence from other texts throughout history.
+In the fall of 2024, 最新麻豆视频’s Department of English and Languaged launched the inaugural Eclectic Texts Conference (ETC), a two-day event aimed at combining popular cultural texts with academic research for the purpose of sharing how these texts both create their own influence while simultaneously drawing influence from other texts throughout history.

-最新麻豆视频 on Friday and Saturday, Oct.
-25-26, in the Hoover Academic Building for “Taylor Swift: The Voice of an Age,” where we’ll discuss the impact Swift has had on our culture.
+The theme of the first conference, “Taylor Swift: The Voice of an Age,” explored the impact Swift has had on our culture through panels, presentations, and activities.

 Taylor Swift: The Voice of an Age